ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: Additional Information on the Dataset

-\textbf{- Red Sea–focused benchmark:} A dedicated Al-Wajh split allows systematic evaluation of model generalization on an ecologically critical but underrepresented region, providing a benchmark for studying regional biases and adaptation.
+\textbf{- Standardized benchmarks:} ReefNet establishes reproducible benchmarks with clearly defined evaluation settings, including: i) \textit{Within-source evaluation}, which assesses performance when training and testing data originate from the same set of CoralNet sources and provides a controlled measure of classification accuracy across 39 hard-coral label classes; ii) \textit{Cross-source evaluation}, which measures generalization to a held-out dataset (Al-Wajh Lagoon, Red Sea) with different acquisition conditions, geographic region, and reef assemblage, restricted to the 13 genera shared with ReefNet; iii) \textit{Zero-shot evaluation}, which tests the ability of VLMs and MLLMs to recognize coral genera without any task-specific training; and iv) \textit{Cross-domain few-shot evaluation}, which probes how efficiently models adapt to the ReefNet label space when given only $k \in \{1, 5, 10, 20\}$ labeled examples per class.

-\subsection{Additional Information on the Dataset}
+\section{Additional Information on the Dataset}

-\subsubsection{ReefNet Data Collection Methodology}
+\subsection{ReefNet Data Collection Methodology}

 The \textbf{ReefNet} dataset was constructed through a multi-stage curation pipeline applied to publicly available sources hosted on \textit{CoralNet}.
+Figure~\ref{data_pipeline_static_friendly} summarizes this pipeline.
 Beginning with all \textbf{1,366 publicly listed CoralNet sources}, we applied a series of semantic, ecological, and technical filters to isolate high-quality, taxonomically relevant reef imagery and annotations.
 These steps ensured that retained sources featured dense, consistent, and biologically meaningful annotation data.

-We first excluded sources with names containing keywords such as \textit{``test''} or \textit{``trial''}---commonly created by users trialing the platform---reducing the pool to \textbf{1,310 sources}.
+We first excluded sources with names containing keywords such as \textit{``test''} or \textit{``trial''}---commonly created by users experimenting with the platform---reducing the pool to \textbf{1,310 sources}.
 An exception was made for \textit{CoralNet Assistance Test}, which was retained after manual inspection confirmed its annotation reliability and ecological relevance.

 Next, we removed sources lacking a trained classifier or any \textit{confirmed} (i.e., human-annotated) images, yielding \textbf{775 sources}.
 Applying a minimum threshold of \textbf{500 confirmed images} further reduced the set to \textbf{125 sources}.
 These were manually reviewed against two domain-specific criteria: (i) the presence of annotations for \textbf{Scleractinian} (reef-building hard coral) taxa, and (ii) use of \textbf{in situ} imagery from shallow, tropical reef environments, resulting in \textbf{100 sources}.